Cuisinart DCC-3200 Review: Programmable Drip Coffee Maker

 The glass carafe sits on a hot plate that keeps your coffee warm.
 It has 3 settings for temperature control — high, medium, low.
 Users can also select how long the hot-plate will remain on after brewing, with options from 0 to 4 hours.

 Some reviews have suggested that the temperature influences the temperature of the brewing process, but this is not the case.
 By the time the coffee has reached the carafe, it has already been brewed.
 However, just because the hot plate isn’t contributing to how the coffee is brewed does not mean that it isn’t influencing how your coffee tastes.
-Coffee can develop burnt or stale flavors when held at temperature using hot plates.
+Coffee can develop burnt or stale flavours when held at temperature using hot plates.
 (4)

 Hot plates actively heat up coffee, which distorts its taste by overcooking it.